vishruthdevan/wavy/README.md

 - The expected outputs are the `.out` files in the `parser/samples/expected_outputs/` directory.
 Running the script will generate `.out` files in the same directory as the input file.
 For example, if `/wavy/parser/samples/sample_1.vy` was the input, the output will be written to `/wavy/parser/samples/sample_1.vy.out`.

+- sample_1.vy and sample_4.vy have been intentionally modified to make the parser identify errors.

 ## Lexical Grammar Definition

 ### 1. Keywords (`KEYWORD`)